 Your 7 Energy Centers is a series consisting of 7 parts.

+In traditional eastern medicine, and the spiritual and yogic spheres of Hinduism and Buddhism, Chakras are the seven main circular energy spaces within the physical body.
 They are believed to be force centers—each found on a specific point on the body and each with a focused purpose of energy.